inyong37/Study/VI. Language/iii. Python/readme.md

 ```

 ----------

 ## :books: Glossary | [Docs 3.7.10](https://docs.python.org/3.7/glossary.html)

 ### special method
 A method that is called implicitly by Python to execute a certain operation on a type, such as addition.
 Such methods have names starting and ending with double underscores.
 Special methods are documented in Special method names.

+### statement
+A statement is part of a suite (a "block" of code).
+A statement is either an expression or one of several constructs with a keyword, such as if, while or for.

+### text encoding
+A codec which encodes Unicode strings to bytes.

+### text file
+A file object able to read and write str objects.
+Often, a text file actually accesses a byte-oriented datastream and handles the text encoding automatically.
+Examples of text files are files opened in text mode (`'r'` or `'w'`), sys.stdin, sys.stdout, and instance of io.StringIO.

+See also binary file for a file object able to read and write bytes-like objects.

+### triple-quoted string
+A string which is bound by three instances of either a quotation mark (") or an apostrophe (').
+While they don't provide any functionality not available with single-quoted strings, they are useful for a number of reasons.
+They allow you to include unescaped single and double quotes within a string and they can span multiple lines without the use of the continuation character, making them especially useful when writing docstrings.

+### type
+The type of a Python object determines what kind of object it is; every object has a type.
+An object's type is accessible as its __classes__ attribute or can be retrieved with `type(obj)`.

 ### type alias
 A synonym for a type, created by assigning the type to an identifier.